MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-azure-spatial-anchors.md

 In the example below, the Azure Spatial Anchor is stored in a set during an input event callback.
 The anchor is then saved on the EventTick.
 Saving an Azure Spatial Anchor may take multiple attempts depending on the amount of spatial data that your Azure Spatial Anchors session has created.
 That's why it's a good idea to check whether the save call succeeded.

-If the anchor doesn't save, re-add it to the set of anchors still needing to be saved.
-Future EventTicks will try to save the anchor until it's successfully stored in the Azure Spatial Anchor service.
+If the anchor doesn't save, readd it to the set of anchors still needing to be saved.
+Future EventTicks will keep trying to save the anchor until it's successfully stored.

 ![Spatial Anchors plugins](images/asa-unreal/unreal-spatial-anchors-img-16.png)

-Once the anchor saves, you can use the AR Pins' transform as a reference transform for placing content in the application.
+Once the anchor saves, the AR Pins' transform acts as a reference transform for placing content in your app.
 Other users can detect this anchor and align AR content for different devices in the physical world.

 ## Deleting an Anchor